bnovarini/mobile-flashcards/README.md

 ## Tested platforms

-This project layout and functionality has been tested on iOS.
+This project's layout and functionality has been tested on both iOS and Android.

-Although its functionality works for Android, keyboard input seems to hide some components behind the Android top tab header.